 It’ll also cover legal costs associated with the accident.
 Some policies also cover liability costs incurred by family members occurring away from your residence.
 For example, if your son is visiting a friends house and throws a football through a window, the policy would cover the repair cost.

-Companies like AllState offer more protection than your average renters insurance companies.
+offer more protection than your average renters insurance companies.
 They make sure they your belongings are safe so you can rest easily.
 There’s a reason you’ve probably heard of them before - check out what they can offer you when it comes to renters insurance.

 Items Not Covered